python/importlib_metadata/README.rst

 This module exposes a few functions:

-:func:`metadata` takes a distribution package name and returns the metadata for that package (as :class:`email.Message`).
+`metadata` takes a distribution package name and returns the metadata for that package (as `email.Message`).

-:func:`version` takes a distribution package name and returns the version for that package.
+`version` takes a distribution package name and returns the version for that package.

-:func:`entry_points` takes a distribution package name and returns a structure of entry points declared by that package.
+`entry_points` takes a distribution package name and returns a structure of entry points declared by that package.

-:func:`resolve` accepts an entry point as returned by :func:`entry_points` and resolves it to the module or callable that it references.
+`resolve` accepts an entry point as returned by `entry_points` and resolves it to the module or callable that it references.

-:func:`read_text` takes the distribution package name and a filename in that package's info directory and return the text of that file.
+`read_text` takes the distribution package name and a filename in that package's info directory and return the text of that file.

 Support for Custom Package Installers